TerryTheLight/TweenAnimatedButton/README.md

 ## Installation

-Download the Unity package manager in the install section.
+Download the Unity package manager in the release section.

 ## Usage